CarrieForle/CustomTranslationSilksong/README.md

 Load custom translation/localization for unsupported (or supported) languages in Silksong.

+# Limitation

-This mod only modifies in-game texts.
-It cannot load custom assets (e.g., Localized TC Logo in Simplified Chinese).
+This mod only modify texts in the game.
+This means:

+- It cannot swap localized assets (e.g., Localized TC Logo in Simplified Chinese).
+- It cannot load external fonts.
+You're out of luck if the vanilla font doens't work with your language.

 ## Install